NOC-MSM/CoNES/docs/introduction.rst

 Singularity
 -----------

-Singularity is a *container* that allows you to create and run pieces of software in a way that is portable and reproducible.
+Singularity is a *container* that allows the creation and execution of software in a way that is portable and reproducible.
 They can be built on a laptop/desktop, and then run on a HPC service, local cluster, a single server, in the cloud, and most workstations.
 A Singularity container is a single file, containing all the software